“Where the f**k is Ladonia?” – six people to me.

 - The Royal Republic of Ladonia (which is a rocky coastal area that borders Sweden, self declared country)

 However, my visa and entry to the Kingdom of Elleore was refused the same week that Sealand rejected my backpacking idea.
 So I told Abbi I was heading to Ladonia the next day instead.
 It was going to be yet another fast and furious reunion.
+A hardworking person will always do well wherever they travel.
+This time, hard work had paid off and we headed to Ladonia.

 I became aware of Ladonia earlier in 2015, after backpacking through Uzupis and Austenasia and through my friend Daniel Evans.
 Dan and I partied, backpacked and lived together in Australia in 2009 – 2010 in what were some of the best times of our lives.
 Yet it took us five years to be reunited again, as I got a train to Angelholm on the day five years to the day we said goodbye in Hobart, Tasmania.

 Yet it was time to meet Daniel again, as I crossed back across the border from Copenhagen into Malmo, Sweden and got a train north to Angelholm.
 Angelholm is a perfect place to be based for heading to Ladonia.
 If you have read my article on crossing the border into Ladonia, you will be aware how wacky a country this really is.
+And also – I know they claimed the land, but how on earth did they build all these structures, perhaps just a busy few days, they found the right tools at ToolTally, grabbed a bit of wood and then started building this masterpiece!

 Once you have arrived in Ladonia, you reach the wooden structures at Nimis, that lead down to the rocks and this area is the capital and heartland of Ladonia.